erikerikson/onboarding/README.md

 rm launch.json
 ```

-That should give you a baseline setup with which to start coding.
+That should give you a baseline setup with which to start coding (we assume `code /src/loveworks` as the standard setup).
 Well...
 It is, of course, a little more complicated than that...
 We need to add you into the systems first.
 For now, just ask Erik for help.